Florida State League Most Valuable Player Award

 The Florida State League Most Valuable Player Award (MVP), known as the Player of the Year Award until 2021, is an annual award given to the best player in minor league baseball's Florida State League.

-First basemen, with 6 winners, have won the most among infielders, followed by second basemen and shortstops (1).
+First basemen, with 7 winners, have won the most among infielders, followed by second basemen and shortstops (1).
 Three catchers has also won the award.
 Ten outfielders have won the MVP Award.

-Three players from the Bradenton Marauders, Daytona Cubs/Tortugas, St. Lucie Mets, and Tampa Yankees have been selected for the MVP Award, more than any other teams in the league, followed by the Clearwater Threshers, Jupiter Hammerheads, and Lakeland Flying Tigers (2); and the Charlotte Stone Crabs, Dunedin Blue Jays, and Fort Myers Miracle (1).
+Three players from the Bradenton Marauders, Daytona Cubs/Tortugas, Jupiter Hammerheads, St. Lucie Mets, and Tampa Yankees have been selected for the MVP Award, more than any other teams in the league, followed by the Clearwater Threshers and Lakeland Flying Tigers (2); and the Charlotte Stone Crabs, Dunedin Blue Jays, and Fort Myers Miracle (1).

-Three players from the New York Mets, New York Yankees, and Pittsburgh Pirates Major League Baseball (MLB) organizations have won the MVP Award, more than any others, followed by the Cincinnati Reds, Detroit Tigers, Florida Marlins, and Philadelphia Phillies organizations (2); and the Chicago Cubs, Minnesota Twins, Tampa Bay Rays, and Toronto Blue Jays organizations (1).
+Three players from the Miami Marlins, New York Mets, New York Yankees, and Pittsburgh Pirates Major League Baseball (MLB) organizations have won the MVP Award, more than any others, followed by the Cincinnati Reds, Detroit Tigers, and Philadelphia Phillies organizations (2); and the Chicago Cubs, Minnesota Twins, Tampa Bay Rays, and Toronto Blue Jays organizations (1).